 for $x, y, z\in \{x_1,\dots, x_n\}$.
-The goal is to decide whether there is a assignment of the $x_i$ satisfying these inequalities with each $x_i\in[\frac12, 2]$. \end{definition} Abrahamsen et al \cite{ExistsRHardness} proved the $\exists\rr$-hardness of the point-point and boundary-point variants using a similar problem called ETR-INV.
-It is nearly trivial to reduce ETR-INV $\txt{ETR-INV}^{rev}$, the only problem being that we have an $x\left(\frac52-y\right)\le 1$ but would need a constraint of form $xy\le 1$.
+The problem asks whether there is an assignment of the $x_i$ satisfying these inequalities with each $x_i\in[\frac12, 2]$. \end{definition} Abrahamsen, Adamaszek and Miltzow \cite{ExistsRHardness} proved the $\exists\rr$-hardness of the point-point and boundary-point variants using a similar problem called ETR-INV.

-\begin{definition}(Abrahamsen, Adamaszek, Miltzow \cite{ExistsRHardness}) (ETR-INV) In the problem ETR-INV, we are given a set of real variables $\{x_1, \dots, x_n\}$ and a set of equations of the form:
+\begin{definition}(Abrahamsen, Adamaszek and Miltzow \cite{ExistsRHardness}) (ETR-INV) In the problem ETR-INV, we are given a set of real variables $\{x_1, \dots, x_n\}$ and a set of equations of the form: